AI Implementation

 LiveTranslator:

-• Development: 7 evenings (~20 hours total)
+• Development: 7 evenings (about 20 hours total)

 • Hosting: $6/month (server + database)

-• Total first month: ~$7
+• Total first month: about $7

 WhatsApp bot:

-• Development: 1 weekend (~8 hours)
+• Development: 1 weekend (about 8 hours)

 • API costs: ~$1/month (translation only)

-• Hosting: Piggybacks on same server
+• Hosting: Runs on the same server

-• Total first month: ~$1
+• Total first month: about $1

-• Ongoing: ~$1/month
+• Ongoing: about $1/month

 Traditional development estimate: